 - Monitoring agents.

-- CNI/CSI providers.
+- CNI and CSI providers.

 - Hardware or virtualization enablement agents.

-- Operators supporting ISV services.
+- Operators supporting independent software vendor (ISV) services.

-- Custom Operators as deployment controllers.
+- Custom operators as deployment controllers.

 The following example bill of materials provides an extremely flexible, scalable Red Hat OpenShift environment designed to run as VMs and support hundreds of application containers:

 - 16 x OpenShift Platform Plus, 2-Core Premium subscriptions, including:

 - Control plane nodes (3 VMs).